 3. Adopt Account-based Marketing:

-For your account-based marketing to have a favorable outcome, you need to have a communication strategy that is personalized and persistent and also drives traffic to your website.
-If you go to see, account-based marketing and email marketing are usually done in tandem; you track down a prospect and you reach out to them via email newsletters.
+For your account-based marketing to have a favorable outcome, as an integral part of digital marketing for manufacturers, you need to have a communication strategy that is personalized and persistent and also drives traffic to your website.
+If you see closely, account-based marketing and email marketing are usually done in tandem; you track down a prospect and you reach out to them via email newsletters.

 4. Social Media Marketing is not just for B2C: